 "Costs" shall mean, with respect to a Party, brokerage fees, commissions, Fuel transportation and purchase commitments, and other similar transaction costs, reimbursement of legal expenses of outside law firms, if any, and other expenses reasonably incurred by such Party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace this Agreement and attorneys’ fees, if any, incurred in connection with enforcing its rights under this Agreement.

-"Cover Price" shall mean the price at which Buyer, acting in a commercially reasonable manner, buys (if at all) the Energy not delivered by Seller as scheduled by Buyer (plus any such additional transmission charges or other expenses, if any, incurred by Buyer to purchase such Energy); or,;.
+"Cover Price" shall mean the price at which Buyer, acting in a commercially reasonable manner, purchases substitute units of Energy not delivered by Seller as scheduled by Buyer (plus costs reasonably incurred by Buyer in purchasing such substitute units of such Energy, including additional transmission charges, if any, incurred by Buyer); provided, however, that in no event shall the “Cover Price” include any penalties, ratcheted demand or similar charges or standard costs.

-"Day" shall mean the period of twenty four (24) hours from 12:00 midnight through 11:59 p.m. of each calendar day.3.5.
+"Day" shall mean the period of twenty-four (24) hours from 12:00 midnight through 11:59 p.m. of each calendar day.

-"Delivery Point" shall mean any of (i) as to Energy produced by the Facility, the Energy Delivery Point defined in Section 5.1 ("Energy Delivery Point"), and (ii) as to Fuel delivered to the Facility, the point of interconnection between the inlet facilities at the Facility and the facilities of the natural gas transporter ("Fuel Delivery Point").
+"Day-Ahead Schedule Notice" shall have the meaning set forth in Section 3.5.

+"Delivery Point" shall mean any of the Delivery Points described in Section 5.1.

 "Delivery Term" shall mean the term for the purchase and sale of Energy hereunder, as set forth in Section 2.2.